qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

    * - **Polygon with holes**
      - ``OUTPUT``
      - [vector: polygon]
-     - Output polygon layer containing the holes.
+     - Output polygon layer with features containing holes.
         If no holes are found, the output layer will be empty.

 Python code
 ...........